Solution Patterns: Connect, Secure and Protect with Red Hat Connectivity Link

 -

-You would see that you will get a response 5 times, post which you would see Too Many Requests 429
+You will see that you get a response 5 times, after which you see Too Many Requests 429

 -